 Under 17 Women 1.20m.
 Under 17 Men 1.30m.

 Then the height will go up in 5cm increments.
 The last three competitors in each age group will be allowed to increase the height by 2cm

-Athletes must not mark their run up with any item apart from tape, chalk or marker provided by Host Team (For 2018 some leeway must be given on this rule)
+Athletes must not mark their run up with any item apart from tape or marker provided by Host Team, this applies equally to both senior athletes and Quad Kids

 Teams are limited to 10 athletes per gender.
 (There are to be NO Non-Scoring athletes in Quadkids)